Installation

 1. Download

-Visit the Change Chain Releases page and download the appropriate version for your operating system.
+Visit the Change Chain Releases pagearrow-up-right and download the appropriate version for your operating system.

 MacOS